Nishadnick/Embedded_Taksande_Coursera/C1M1/README.md

 *	I humbly request to please provide a feedback if you come across any mistakes or shortcommings
 *	while you review the project.
 *	I am resubmitting this project without much changes as the project runs fine on my ubuntu VM and
-*	and the previous reviewer didn't provide any reason for failing me.
+*	and the previous reviewer didn't provide any reason for shotcommiings.
 *
 *	I would also be very thankful if you could contact through Email: nishadnick420@gmail.com, if needed.
 *	Thank you